The Legacy of Mollymauk – The Mighty Nein

 Trying to get caught up on Critical Role is a daunting task.
 I finished Vox Machina last year and started watching Mighty Nein, Critical Role’s second campaign.
 In between watching Candela Obscura and Critical Role’s Daggerheart content, I needed to take breaks due to burnout.
 Since I have now gotten back into watching Mighty Nein, I wanted to share my initial thoughts about the story, the characters, and my overall thoughts on the campaign thus far.

 From what I have watched, I like that Mighty Nein has a darker magic feel to the story.
-The fact that the campaign began at a carnival set the tone for the campaign which I find interesting.
-I think Mighty Nein is more chaotic in a lot of ways which has been a blast to see how these plans work out.
-I feel excited to continue each episode because I think the cast seems excited to be playing their characters and there’s enough going on where I don’t want to be left on a cliffhanger.
+The fact that the campaign began at a carnival set the tone for the campaign, which I find interesting.
+I think Mighty Nein is more chaotic in a lot of ways, which has been a blast to see how these plans work out.
+I feel excited to continue each episode because I think the cast seems excited to be playing their characters, and there’s enough going on where I don’t want to be left on a cliffhanger.

 I’m curious to see how Mighty Nein continues.
-I have been spoiled by certain events that happen and I know I’m getting close to one of them.
+I have been spoiled by certain events that happen, and I know I’m getting close to one of them.
 However, it doesn’t take away the joy of watching Critical Role.
 With every episode watched, I’m getting closer to being caught up on all things Critical Role.

 The Acolyte – Trailer Reactions

 I don’t know about you, but I love all the Star Wars series on Disney+.
 I particularly liked Andor and The Mandalorian, but even Obi-Wan Kenobi appealed to my fondness for the prequels.
-I heard rumblings about The Acolyte but didn’t know much about the series except for the fact that it takes place before Phantom Menace.
-Like many others, I immediately saw the trailer drop on Instagram and I had to watch it.
+I heard rumblings about The Acolyte, but didn’t know much about the series except for the fact that it takes place before Phantom Menace.
+Like many others, I immediately saw the trailer drop on Instagram, and I had to watch it.
 I think The Acolyte will be an interesting addition to the Star Wars universe.

-The Acolyte trailer opens in a Jedi temple with younglings being asked “What comes into your mind”.
-One youngling answers, “I see fire” The music drastically changes leading into a hand-to-hand combat sequence between Carrie Ann Moss and I believe Amandla Stenberg.
+The Acolyte trailer opens in a Jedi temple with younglings being asked: “What comes into your mind?”
+One youngling answers, “I see fire.”
+The music drastically changes, leading into a hand-to-hand combat sequence between Carrie Ann Moss and, I believe Amandla Stenberg.
 I loved the moment when Carrie Ann Moss used the force to stop the blade.
 I think it’s neat to be able to see different types of fighting scenes that aren’t just with lightsabers.
 Throughout The Acolyte trailer, it’s hinted that someone is hunting Jedi, but no one seems to know why.
 The trailer ends with a red lightsaber being thrown through the trees and Jedi being blown off their feet by an unknown force.

 The cast of The Acolyte is stellar.
 I know many have been fans of Carrie-Ann Moss from The Matrix, but I recognize Carrie Ann Moss from Memento and Jessica Jones.
-Rounding out the cast, there’s Amandla Stenberg, Dafne Keen, Manny Jacinto, and Lee Jung-jae.
+Rounding out the cast are Amandla Stenberg, Dafne Keen, Manny Jacinto, and Lee Jung-jae.
 I’m not exactly sure what everyone is playing, so I think there’s a lot of intrigue there as far as whether their characters are good or evil.

 While watching the trailer for The Acolyte, I couldn’t help but read through the comments.
 The comments are overwhelmingly negative.
 I’m not going to address the comments specifically, but what I will say is that I find it sad that people are so quick to judge something without knowing much about it.
 I’m excited to see more in the Star Wars universe, so that’s why I’m looking forward to watching The Acolyte as the episodes premiere.